 3. Track expenses by production cycle

 Let's take a look at this common scenario.

 Because expenses and income can be spread over several calendar years, it can be difficult to account for the entire production cycle to determine your breakeven.
-That’s why it pays to get in the habit of managing the financial side of your farm on a daily basis and to try tools like Magnify that make it easier to track financials.
+That’s why it pays to get in the habit of managing the financial side of your farm on a daily basis and to try financial management tools that make it easier to track financials.

 4. Adjust your marketing strategy